fermyon/developer/content/spin/template-authoring.md

 * `id` is however you want users to refer to your template in `spin new`.
   It may contain letters, digits, hypens and underscores.
 * `description` is optional.
 It is shown when displaying the template.
+* `tags` is optional.
+These are used to enable discoverability via the Spin CLI.
+  For example, `spin new --tag my-tag` will prompt selection for a template containing `"my-tag"`.

 The `parameters` table is where you list the placeholders that you edited into your content for the user to substitute.
 You should include an entry